How to Trade Filecoin: A Step-by-Step Guide

 Filecoin is a decentralized storage protocol initially built to act as the “incentive layer for the peer-to-peer storing and sharing network Interplanetary File System (IPFS)”.
 This protocol enables anyone to rent or sell their excess storage space on the open network in return for tokens in its native currency - Filecoin.

-In the past three months, we have seen the price of FIL surge by over 400%.
+In the beginning of 2021, we have seen the price of FIL surge by over 400%.
 This increase could partially be down to influential Chinese companies such as Xinyuan investing millions into Filecoin miners.

 Just like all other cryptocurrencies, the price of Filecoin will go up and down each and every second.
 When trading Filecoin, your goal is therefore to analyze these fluctuations and learn to time the market as accurately as possible.